Skip to main content

 Loans

-Offer expiration (24 hours) is how long your offer stays visible in the offerbook.
-Loan duration (3 days) is how long the loan lasts once the offer is accepted.
+Offer expiration is how long the offer stays visible in the offerbook (24 hours for lend offers, 1 to 7 days for borrow offers).
+Loan duration is how long the loan lasts once the offer is accepted (1 to 30 days).
 These are two separate timers.
-An offer can be accepted at any point within its 24-hour window; the 3-day loan duration then starts from that moment.

-After the 3-day loan duration ends, the lender can claim the collateral by signing a transaction.
-The collateral is transferred directly to the lender (not sold on the market).
-A 0.1% fee is deducted from the collateral at transfer (no fee on NFT/RWA).The borrower can still repay and recover the collateral at any time, as long as the lender has not claimed it.
+After the loan duration ends, the lender can claim the collateral by signing a transaction.
+This action triggers the collateral transfer: the collateral is sent directly to the lender (not sold on the market).
+A 0.1% fee is deducted from the collateral at transfer (no fee on NFT/RWA).The collateral transfer is not automatic.
+It only happens when the lender claims.
+The borrower can still repay and recover the collateral at any time, as long as the lender has not claimed it.

 Do not rely on this window.
 The lender can claim at any moment after maturity.
 Always plan to repay before the loan expires.